For many Ukrainians, life is split in two: Before and after the war. This is one family's story

 A few hours later, he called.
 “Hello, I’m in Ukraine,” he said.

-They talked on the phone all night.
-Then Artem and other former POWs were brought by bus to Kyiv.
-That morning, Katernya finally got to bring the bag she’d long prepared to the military hospital where he’d undergo rehabilitation.
+He was brought by bus to Kyiv.
+Katernya finally got to bring the bag she’d long prepared to the military hospital where he’d undergo rehabilitation.

 They hardly talk about the captivity.
 Artem, now 25, isn’t keen to share what he went through.
 Instead, they focus on catching up on things they missed.